setembrinolusa/camunda8/README.md

 https://docs.camunda.io/docs/self-managed/setup/deploy/local/local-kubernetes-cluster/

 Add local host mapping so you can resolve the domain name that will be used to access the Camunda 8 cluster camunda.local to the local IP address 127.0.0.1.
-If you are using Mac or Linux, modify the /etc/hosts file.
+If you are using Mac or Linux, modify the sudo vi /etc/hosts file.
  For Windows, modify c:\Windows\System32\Drivers\etc\hosts.
 Add the following two lines:

 	```python